jdhanjal99/jasleenk.github.io/README.md

                                                    Random forest model
 **Model Performance**

 For the random forest model, a 90% training set and 10% testing set was used.

-The out of sample mean squared error (MSE) on the testing data set is 2.353272 and the in sample MSE is 60.7849.
-R squared is 0.843187 and percent variance is 80.48.
+The out of sample mean squared error (MSE) on the testing data set is 2.353272, which suggests the average squared difference between what our model predicted and the actual fuel efficiency.
+This tells us that the model performs well on new, unseen data.
+The in sample MSE helps us see how well our model fits the data it was trained on, and has the value of 60.7849.
+R squared is 0.843187, meaning our model captures about 84.32% of the variability.
+Adjusted R Squared is 80.48.
 This means that the predictor variables in the  random forest model explain 80.48% of the variance in the response variable mpg.
-The mean squared residuals is 7.015532.
+The mean squared residuals, which is the average of the squared differences between our predicted values and the actual values, is 7.015532.
+It gives us an overall sense of how well our model is doing in terms of prediction accuracy.

 **Feature Importance Plot**